goFrendiAsgard/zaruba/README.md

 Open [issue](https://github.com/state-alchemists/zaruba/issues) or [pull request](https://github.com/state-alchemists/zaruba/pulls).

-Whenever you open an issue, please make sure to let us know:
+If you open an issue, please make sure to let us know:

 * The version of Zaruba you are using.
 You can run `zaruba version` to get the version.
 * Your expectation/goal.